Case report: Glioblastoma multiforme (2004)

 Estimated frequency:

-Spontaneous extraneural metastases of anaplastic astrocytomas and glioblastoma are rare, but such metastases have been observed, and seem to occur more frequently when associated with prior surgical treatment and/or ¬ventriculo-peritoneal drainage, or chemo-/radiotherapy.
-Potential donors with anaplastic astrocytomas (WHO grade III) can be accepted as organ donors.
+- Most recent risk assessment for astrocytoma WHO grades 3 or 4 and glioblastoma WHO grade 4 (Council of Europe, 2025): Spontaneous extraneural metastases of grade 3 astrocytomas and grade 4 glioblastomas are rare, but such metastases have been observed, and seem to occur more frequently when associated with prior surgical treatment and/or ventriculo-peritoneal drainage or chemo-/radiotherapy.
+Potential donors with WHO grade 3 astrocytomas can be accepted as organ donors.
 Transmission risk is considered low to intermediate for tumours without any risk factors.
-Potential donors with glioblastoma (WHO grade IV) are considered intermediate to high risk for transmission, depending on different national recommendations, which are expected to be adjusted with increasing evidence.
-The transmission risk is increased (high risk) in all cases with previous interventions such as tumour resection, ¬ventriculo-peritoneal/-atrial drainage and/or cranial chemo-/radiotherapy.
+Potential donors with glioblastoma IDH-wildtype or astrocytoma IDH-mutant are considered intermediate risk for transmission, depending on different national recommendations, which are expected to be adjusted with increasing evidence.
+The transmission risk is increased in all cases with previous interventions such as tumour resection, ventriculo-peritoneal/-atrial drainage and/or cranial chemo-/radiotherapy.

 Time to detection: